scrambldchannel/dashingelephant/blog/2021-06-30-sqlfluff-bigquery.md

 ---
 title: Removing the lint from BigQuery SQL with SQLFluff
 date: 2021-12-14
-summary: Our reporting stack is built atop a somewhat tangled web of over 15k lines of BigQuery SQL.
-I wanted a linter that could help me clean up the code and also potentially be integrated with pre-commit and Github Actions.
-The search proved a little harder than anticipated, largely because few such tools support BigQuery's flavour of SQL but I came across SQLFluff and have been checking how feasible it would be to use on this project.
+summary: Our reporting stack is built atop over 15k lines of BigQuery SQL that I have been trying to tame.
+Having made good use of Python formatters and linters like Black and Flake8, I wanted a linter that could help me clean up the code and also potentially be integrated with pre-commit and Github Actions.
 tags:
 - sql
 - bigquery